 40 CFR 414 previously contained a single subpart which governed the manufacture of butadiene by the oxidative dehydrogenation of butene.
-This is reflected in Section 307.2402, which the Board has proposed to repeal.
+This is reflected in Section 307.2402, which is repealed in this rulemaking.
 Butadiene is now regulated as a commodity organic chemical under 40 CFR 414.60, which will now be reflected in Section 307.2405.